WouterJ/mockery/docs/05-QUICK-REFERENCE.md

 $mock = \Mockery::mock('foo');
 ```

-Creates a mock object named foo.
-In this case, foo is a name (not necessarily
+Creates a mock object named "foo".
+In this case, "foo" is a name (not necessarily
 a class name) used as a simple identifier when raising exceptions.
 This creates
-a mock object of type \Mockery\Mock and is the loosest form of mock possible.
+a mock object of type `\Mockery\Mock` and is the loosest form of mock possible.

 ```PHP
 $mock = \Mockery::mock(array('foo'=>1,'bar'=>2));